JohnAPedagogy/MLPlayground/cgmc01.md

 ## Lesson 1 - Introduction

 Welcome the Chat GPT master class.
 In this class you will learn what chat GPT is on a high-level, also, how it works, and how you can use it to build a business.
-The live coding playground can be found [here](https://mybinder.org/v2/gh/JohnAPedagogy/playground/HEAD?urlpath=https%3A%2F%2Fgithub.com%2FJohnAPedagogy%2Fplayground%2Fblob%2Fmain%2Fpython%2Fmpe%2Fcgmc00.ipynb).
 If this sounds interesting, let's dig in.

 ### 1.1 What is Chat GPT?